ghqor25/aws-cdk-custom-secretsmanager-rotation-lambda/README.md

 # Aws Cdk Custom Construct
-Simple lambda for aws cdk secretsmanager rotationLambda.
+Custom aws cdk lambda for aws cdk secretsmanager rotationLambda.

-Use cases for just rotate secret value, not using databases.
+It's just for rotate secret value, not using databases.
+So It skips setSecret, testSecret, only does createSecret, finishSecret.

 ## Usage
 ```typescript